dd9jn/rfc4880bis/crypto-refresh.md

 This section describes algorithms and parameters used with Elliptic Curve Cryptography (ECC) keys.
 A thorough introduction to ECC can be found in {{KOBLITZ}}.

+None of the ECC methods described in this document are allowed with deprecated V3 keys.
+Refer to {{FIPS186}}, B.4.1, for the method to generate a uniformly distributed ECC private key.

 ## Supported ECC Curves

 This document references three named prime field curves defined in {{FIPS186}} as "Curve P-256", "Curve P-384", and "Curve P-521".